CrowdStrike/logscale-community-content/Log-Sources/README.md

     3. Specify the package zip file created in step 14.
     4. Verify all content has been imprted correctly and operating as expected

-8. Stage, Commit and create a Pull.
-Refer to [INSERT LINK TO GITHUB STEPS] for an overview of working with Git
+8. Stage, Commit and create a Pull Request.
+Refer to [Stage, Commit and PR](#stage-commit-and-pr) for the required steps

 ## Create a New Log Source